HaveAGitGat/HBBatchBeast/README.md

 -Health check feature which can scan for corrupt video files using HandBrake (quick scan) or FFmpeg (thorough scan), although this is not always accurate.
 Attempt repair file feature included too.

-This is a standalone program on Windows but requires Handbrake to be installed on Linux and Mac.
+This is a standalone program on Windows but requires HandBrakeCLI to be installed on Linux and Mac.